Contrast-Security-OSS/docs/content/user/ui/settings/Integrations.md

 To add, go to your team's **Build** settings in Slack:

 * Add a new **Incoming Webhooks** custom integration
-* Choose the appropriate channel to send messages to
+* Choose the appropriate channel to which to send messages
 * Copy the **Webhook URL**

 To connect in Contrast: